STATE of Minnesota, Respondent, v. Mark Antonio PROFIT, Appellant.

 Furthermore, the court‘s analysis allows the Bell murder and the Johnson assault to be considered signature crimes for purposes of analyzing the impact of improper joinder but does not allow Profit the opportunity to present as part of his defense the serial nature of the Bell and Phothisane killings.
 This analysis is troubling, particularly when the crime confessed to by Kelly, the killing of Phothisane, has more similarities to the Bell murder than does the Johnson assault.

-The court's opinion does not dispute that the trial court's ruling on the state's motion to exclude the testimony of Kelly prevented Profit from calling Kelly to testify concerning Kelly's handwritten confession in which he admitted that he killed Phothisane.
+The court‘s оpinion does not dispute that the trial court‘s ruling on the state‘s motion to exclude the testimony of Kelly prevented Profit from calling Kelly to testify concerning Kelly‘s handwritten confession in which he admitted that he killed Phothisane.
 The court concludes, however, that the handwritten confession of Kelly is inadmissible because it is hearsay.
-I agree that without Kelly's testimony, the confession is hearsay, but it is made inadmissible hearsay only by the trial court's ruling, affirmed by the court, which denied Profit the right to call Kelly to testify concerning the confession.[3]
+I agree that without Kelly‘s testimony, the confession is hearsay, but it is made inadmissible hearsay only by the trial court‘s ruling, affirmed by the court, which denied Profit the right to call Kelly to testify concerning the confession.3

-In my opinion, the trial court committed prejudicial error when it ruled, in response to a pretrial motion of the state, that Profit could not present "other crimes" evidence regarding the KARE 11 confession and Kelly's involvement in the murder of Phothisane.
-The trial court should have allowed Profit to present the testimony of Kelly to the jury and should have allowed the jury to determine the truth of the matter.[4]
-The trial court's ruling, now affirmed by the court, denied Profit his constitutional right to present a defense.
-On review, there is a reasonable possibility that the trial court's error might have contributed to the conviction of Profit for the murder of Bell.
+and should have allowed the jury to determine the truth of the matter.4 The trial court‘s ruling, now affirmed by the court, denied Profit his constitutional right to present a defense.
+On review, there is a reasonable possibility that the trial court‘s error might have contributed to the conviction of Profit for the murder of Bell.
 Therefore, I would remand the Bell case to the district court for a new trial.

-I would affirm Profit's conviction for the assault against Johnson based upon the over-whelming direct evidence of guilt presented at trial.
-The error that I write of is not prejudicial as to Profit's conviction for assault against Johnson because there is no reasonable possibility that the error contributed to Profit's assault conviction.
+I would affirm Profit‘s conviction for the assault against Johnson based upon the overwhelming direct evidence of guilt presented at trial.
+The error that I write of is not prejudicial as to Profit‘s conviction for assault against Johnson because there is no reasonable possibility that the error contributed to Profit‘s assault conviction.

 II.

 The manner in which the jury was instructed with regard to the joined cases is also troubling.
 If the trials had been severed but evidence of the other crime had been admitted as Spreigl evidence, the jury would have been cautioned against using one alleged crime to convict Profit of the other.
 See 10 Minn.
 Dist.
-Judges Ass'n, Minnesota Practice, CRIMJIG 2.01 and 3.16 (3d ed.1990).
+Judges Ass‘n, Minnesota Practice, CRIMJIG 2.01 and 3.16 (3d ed.
+1990).

 Here, no such cautionary instruction was given regarding the Bell and Johnson charges, even though the trial court did instruct the jury that “other crimes” evidence from acts committed in 1981 had been admitted for the limited purpose of assisting the jury in determining if Profit committed the crimes charged.
 The jurors were instructed that they could not convict Profit on the basis of “other crimes” that occurred in 1981.